scottkellum/sassconfdesign/website/source/pages/2013-09-23-unconference.markdown

 tags: about
 ---

 We had an overwhelming number of session submissions.
-So many that we decided to extend our plan for a one day, single-track conference plan to a two-day conference.
+So many that we decided to add another day to SassConf.
+October 13th is filled with workshops lead by industry leaders; a [SassHack](/pages/sasshack), and an UnConference.

-Hampton Catlin's grito for the front-end revolution kicks us off for a day filled with workshops taught by industry leaders, an UnConference where attendees take charge on what they want to learn.
-Propose to lead a session or look for a teacher on a topic.

-We've purposely organized it so that we, the attendees, shape our own future.
-We are the leaders of the change we want to see.
-We hope it results in many laughs, commits, merges, knowledge transfer, and new friendships.

-**Sign-up to lead a session for a room October 13 from 8-9:30AM**.
-[HackerPad](https://hackpad.com/SassConf-UnConference-Oct.-13th-RFCQnAVo8VJ) to start collecting interest from attendees.
+> a siren song for those whose main weapons are HTML, Sass and maybe a touch of Javascript.
+This is a declaration of independence from the backend.
+  **Hampton Catlin***, Keynote, October 13, 2013*

+Anyone can propose a session, but it does not gaurentee a space.
+We encourage you to add what you want to teach or learn to the wiki.
+Upvote proposals.
+In the event of a space jam, the crowd will decide.
+<script src="https://hackpad.com/RFCQnAVo8VJ.js"></script><noscript><div>View <a href="https://hackpad.com/RFCQnAVo8VJ">SassConf UnConference Oct.
+13th</a> on Hackpad.</div></noscript>